rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 In this section, you will clone the workshop Git repository.
 The Git repository contains all the workshop code and scripts you will use.

-1. If not already done, open the serial connection to the Ultra96 device as 115200-8-N-1.
+1. If not already done, open the UART connection to the Ultra96 device as 115200-8-N-1.
 2. Ensure you are in the $HOME directory

    ```bash